 Disciplinary action will be taken only after the student has had the opportunity to answer charges of the violations, including the right to bring the student’s own witnesses, before the activity sponsor.

 Appeals are submitted to the principal of the student’s school.
-To appeal the decision of the principal, a final appeal is submitted to the Director of Student Activities Management.
+To appeal the decision of the principal, a final appeal is submitted to the Department of Student Activities and Athletics.

 Students who are suspended may not participate in activities or athletics during the appeal process.